An insight into how ski resorts make snow for the winter season

+“It completely transformed this place,” he said.
+“We went from being totally resilient on natural snow to guarantee a season for one and also have a product that’s way better.”

-Cochran says a reliable system makes for a reliable season, which at the local ski area typically begins in December and ends in April.
+Cochran says a reliable system makes for a reliable season, which typically begins in December and ends in April.
 Before the state-of-the-art system was implemented, a long-lasting season was a challenge.

 “It was tough, it was really tough, because we got snowmaking in 2007, we had a long history operating without it.
 And so, we were able to experience those winters where kids would basically never ski here.”